cloudamqp/terraform-provider-cloudamqp/docs/resources/integration_log_agent.md

 * `iam_role`        - (Required) AWS IAM role ARN used to assume permissions for the integration.
 * `iam_external_id` - (Required) External identifier that matches the trust policy of the IAM role.
 * `region`          - (Required) AWS region hosting the CloudWatch log group.
-* `log_group_name`  - (Optional/Computed) The name of the CloudWatch log group.
+* `log_group`       - (Optional/Computed) The name of the CloudWatch log group.
 Defaults to `CloudAMQP` if not set.
-* `log_stream_name` - (Optional/Computed) The name of the CloudWatch log stream.
-Defaults to the cluster name if not set.
+* `log_stream`      - (Required) The name of the CloudWatch log stream.
+Recommended to use the cluster name, found in `cloudamqp_instance.instance.cluster_name`.

 ### IAM permissions

-The IAM role must have a trust relationship that allows CloudAMQP to assume it.
-The role needs the following permissions: `logs:PutLogEvents`.

-See the [AWS IAM role documentation] for how to create a role with a cross-account trust policy and an external ID.
+See the [CloudAMQP CloudWatch documentation] for a step-by-step setup guide on configuring the IAM role and trust relationship, or the [AWS IAM role documentation] for how to create a role with a cross-account trust policy and an external ID.

 </details>